Chapter 15.48

 “Appeal” means a request for a review of the interpretation of any provision of this chapter or a request for a variance.

-“Area of shallow flooding” means a designated AO or AH zone on the flood insurance rate map (FIRM).
+“Area of shallow flooding” means a designated AO, AH, AR/AO or AR/AH (or VO) on the flood insurance rate map (FIRM) with a one percent or greater annual chance of flooding.
 The base flood depths range from one to three feet; a clearly defined channel does not exist; the path of flooding is unpredictable and indeterminate; and velocity flow may be evident.
 AO is characterized as sheet flow and AH indicates ponding.

 “Basement” means any area of the building having its flood subgrade (below ground level) on all sides.